Koodalarasan-FSD/TypeScript/README.md

 # TypeScript
-It's a Folder which contains TypeScript Basics
+It's Folder contains TypeScript Basics which i learned and executed it.